fbpx

 Introduction to Approval Pathways

-Understanding Predicate Devices
+Predicate Devices and Substantial Equivalence

 Selecting a predicate with appropriate characteristics is critical for a successful 510(k) submission, as it directly impacts the comparison of safety and effectiveness between the new device and the predicate.
-Predicate devices must have similar intended uses and technological characteristics to the new device.
+Predicate devices must have similar intended uses and technological characteristics to the proposed device.
 This includes design, materials, chemical composition, energy source, and other features relevant to the device’s functionality and safety.
 Manufacturers must conduct a comprehensive analysis of these factors of potential predicate devices.
 This analysis involves reviewing publicly available information, consulting with regulatory experts, and, if necessary, seeking pre-submission guidance from the FDA to ensure the chosen predicate is appropriate.

 How Do You Choose a Predicate Device?